-Before we get look at indirect speech, we need to make one thing clear: there are two sets of verbs in an indirect speech sentence.
+Before we look at indirect speech, we need to make one thing clear: there are two sets of verbs in an indirect speech sentence.
 The first set (which is often just one verb) is called the ‘reporting verb’.
 This is where the speaker of the sentence reports on the original person who spoke.
-For example: He said, “I am going home”.
-The the verb in bold is the reporting verb.
+For example, He said, “I am going home”.
+The verb in bold is the reporting verb.

 Present tense reported speech

 When English teachers refer to the present tense in reported speech, we mean that the reporting verb is in the present tense.
 Fortunately for English learners, this is the easier of the two tenses to learn with indirect speech.
 This is because the indirect verbs do not change tense (meaning the tense that the first person said is also used by the second person).
 For example:

 Original sentence: “I like ice cream.”